Terms and Conditions

 The Customer enters in a contract with DGSA when an agreement is reached on the framework required.
 A written confirmation, by invoice, letter or e-mail is then sent to the Customer validating the contract.
 Further amendments are possible only when confirmed in writing by DGSA.

-- All prices at DGSA include the legal Swiss VAT.
-For delivery outside of Switzerland, the Swiss VAT will be deducted.
+- All prices at DGSA are exclusive of taxes.
+For Swiss residents, the VAT is automatically added at checkout.
+For delivery outside of Switzerland, no VAT will be charged.

 - When ordering by mail or telephone the delivery of the goods usually takes place after successful payment.

 - For custom product orders, we will inform you about the conditions when we confirm your order by phone and e-mail.

 - The delivered goods remain the property of DGSA. until full payment of the purchase price.
 In the case of second hand goods, the same rule applies in favour of the seller of the product.

 - Insofar as a discount has been agreed, this shall relate in every case solely to the net value exclusive of VAT.

 - In the event of failure to comply with the agreed payment date, the Customer shall be deemed to be in default without any reminder of DGSA from the due date and shall be required to pay interest at the rate of 8% per annum plus a flat-rate administrative charge for each case of default.
 DGSA reserves the right to enforce further claims for damage.